rsmp-nordic/rsmp_sxl_traffic_lights/source/coordination.rst

   try to send the same command multiple times as an effect of MessageNotAck with the intention of later succeeding with the command.

-- Alarm is activated in both of the TLC:s sending MessageNotAck as well as the TLC the message.
+- Alarm is activated in both of the TLCs sending MessageNotAck as well as the TLC the message.

 - Alarm A0005 is sent to the supervision system.